Keyboard shortcuts

 Press Esc to hide this help

-Configuring CPU profiling
+Configuring samply CPU profiler

 Start by installing samply: